KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:

+v15.3.1
+* Clamp fuel amount to stay within the max volume

 v15.3.0
 * Fix stock bug where ModuleRCS doesn't reset its consumedResources in OnLoad
 * Add title support for tank definitions